softindex/uikernel/docs/docs/data-binding.md

 ### Main component

-After defining the model, we'll add two grids to `MainComponent` and pass them some props.
+After defining the model, let's add two grids to `MainComponent`.
+We'll pass the `realtime` prop to one of them so that all changes could be saved automatically.

 `MainComponent.jsx`:
 {% highlight javascript %}